-Seven Principles for Building a Culture of Honor
+Seven Principles for Building a House (or Culture) of Honor

 …in your organization, your business, or your church.

 God Blesses Houses of Honor.
 As God looks down, He sees a house, a home, a husband and wife are respecting and honoring one another, I believe that God blesses that house.
 When God looks down and sees a church were the elders, the Pastor, the board, the members are respecting and honoring one another, I believe that God blesses that church.
 This principle works for all types of organizations, all kinds of places where people gather together.
 So as leaders, how do we build a culture of honor, so that God will bless that house?